-Spanning more than 2,000 miles, the Southwest Border Region with Mexico includes extremely harsh and inhospitable terrain that represents a significant challenge to border security.
+Spanning more than 2,000 miles, the Southwest Region with Mexico includes extremely harsh and inhospitable terrain that represents a significant challenge to border security.
 The border provides a nexus point where three transnational threats converge: drug trafficking, alien smuggling and terrorism.
-The threat along the Southwest Border Region can be grouped by mode of transportation and type of suspect activity.
-While currently limited, aerial smuggling of narcotics and illegal aliens involves suspect aircraft that originate in northern Mexico crossing the Southwest Border Region with no correlating radar detection or authorization.
-OAM in the Southwest Border Region has been a long-standing deterrent to the alien, drug, and terrorist smuggling threat.
+The threat along the Southwest Region can be grouped by mode of transportation and type of suspect activity.
+While currently limited, aerial smuggling of narcotics and illegal aliens involves suspect aircraft that originate in northern Mexico crossing the Southwest Region with no correlating radar detection or authorization.
+AMO in the Southwest Region has been a long-standing deterrent to the alien, drug, and terrorist smuggling threat.

 El Paso Air Branch

 The El Paso Air Branch is a complex, multi-prong anti-terrorism operation with air units located in El Paso and Alpine, Texas and Deming, New Mexico.
 The branch's area of responsibility corresponds to the boundaries of the U.S. Border Patrol's El Paso Sector beginning at the New Mexico-Arizona border and east to the Sierra Blanca Mountain Range, near Sierra Blanca, Texas.

 The Laredo Air Branch is responsible for more than 170 miles of international border with Mexico.
 The area of operations extends along the Rio Grande River from the Dimmit County line southward to the Falcon Dam in Zapata, Texas, and reaches as far north as Dallas.

 McAllen Air and Marine Branch